 "My body of work is ultimately rooted in revealing the ways that performance can be utilized as a meaningful tool for critical thinking, social justice, and the development of empathy and compassion for the human experience."

-Angela M. Farr Schiller, PhD is the Director of Arts Education at the two time Southeastern Emmy Award winning ArtsBridge Foundation for the Cobb Energy Performing Arts Centre, in Atlanta, GA.
-Formerly serving as an Assistant Professor, the Resident Dramaturg, and the Coordinator of Undergraduate Research for the Department of Theatre & Performance Studies at Kennesaw State University.
+Angela M. Farr Schiller, PhD is an Emmy® Award winning director, a multi-award winning dramaturg, and the first Black Female Associate Professor of Theater at the Boston Conservatory at the Berklee School of Music.
+Formerly serving as the first African American Director of Arts Education at the four-time Southeast Emmy® Award winning ArtsBridge Foundation for the Cobb Energy Performing Arts Centre, in Atlanta, GA--her leadership is featured in American Theatre Magazine.
+Additionally she worked as the first Black Assistant Professor, Resident Dramaturg, and Coordinator of Undergraduate Research for the Department of Theatre & Performance Studies at Kennesaw State University.
 She received her B.A. in Theatre from the University of California, Santa Cruz, where she completed her final year of study at the University of Cape Town in South Africa.
 She also studied at the University of Ghana in Accra, Ghana and the University degli Studi di Siena, Italy.
 She received her M.A. from the Department of Social and Cultural Analysis with an emphasis in Africana Studies from New York University, and completed her Ph.D. in Theater and Performance Studies at Stanford University in Palo Alto, CA.

 Angela works professionally as a director and dramaturg.
 She has appeared onstage with the Emmy Award-winning Kaiser Permanente's Educational Theatre Programs, the National Dance Company of Ghana, the Tony Award-winning Old Globe Theatre and La Jolla Playhouse, and toured with Stanford Repertory Theatre's production of The Wanderings of Odysseus in Athens, Greece.

-As a dramaturg and dramaturgical facilitator, she has worked on numerous productions including The Color Purple, Hairspray, Cabaret, Father Comes Home from the Wars (Parts 1,2, & 3), Peter and the Starcatcher, Heathers: The Musical, Three Sisters, The Scarlet Letter, Feathers and Teeth, In the Blood, As You Like It, and Native Guard and Goodnight, Tyler with the Tony Award-winning Alliance Theatre in Atlanta.
+As a new works, production, and community engagement dramaturg, she has worked on numerous productions including The Color Purple, Hairspray, Cabaret, Father Comes Home from the Wars (Parts 1,2, & 3), Peter and the Starcatcher, Heathers: The Musical, Three Sisters, The Scarlet Letter, Feathers and Teeth, In the Blood, As You Like It, and Native Guard and Goodnight, Tyler with the Tony Award-winning Alliance Theatre in Atlanta.
+Most recently, Angela served as the production dramaturg at Oregon Shakespeare Festival's (OSF) West Coast premiere of Dominique Morisseau's Confederates directed by Nataki Garrett and presented an opening night talk for the Boston Symphony Orchestra, entitled (Rag)time & the Politics of Change.
 Additionally, she works as a Dramaturg-In-Residence with Atlanta-based Working Title Playwrights (WTP), the leading new play development organization in the Southeast, on new play development and teaches master classes in dramaturgy.